-Having taken advantage of a lot of opportunities in her BCom studies so far, Sophia looks forward to taking her experiences out into the workplace.
+Having taken advantage of a lot of opportunities in her BCom studies, Sophia is now using those experiences as an HR professional.

-‘UC has some really good lecturers in the areas that I’m studying and it provides many opportunities to participate in the student community and make a difference,’ she says.
-‘I really enjoy how relevant my degree is and how I am finding ways of applying the knowledge that I am learning to my assignments, my internship and other work areas.’
+‘UC has a number of great lecturers in the areas that I studied and it provides many opportunities to participate in the student community and make a difference,’ she says.
+‘I really enjoy how relevant my degree is.’

-Sophia found she particularly enjoyed Human Resource Management in her second year, and has since come to appreciate its importance in organisational management.
+Sophia found she particularly enjoyed Human Resource Management during study, and came to appreciate its importance in organisational management.

-‘As the business world becomes even more competitive it is essential that the human resources of any organisation are performing at their best.
-I understand how important people are to an organisation and so I would love to be a part of supporting these people to perform to the best of their abilities in an organisation they love,’ she says.
+‘As the business world becomes even more competitive it is so important that the human resources of any organisation are performing at their best.
+People are essential in creating a competitive advantage and I love that I get to play a part in supporting them to perform to the best of their abilities,’ she says.

-Taking part in a Human Resources Management internship with PGG Wrightson in the Retail & Water department has allowed Sophia to use her skills in a real workplace.
-Her project involves surveying all of the company’s department employees across New Zealand on their work satisfaction and wellbeing.
+Taking an HRM Intern Consulting Project course (MGMT 390) with PGG Wrightson allowed Sophia to use her skills in a real workplace.
+Her project involved surveying employees across New Zealand on their work satisfaction and well-being.

 ‘From the results collected, I needed to find some key themes to report back to the leadership team about where they should go in the future and the best way they can support their employees to be productive and happy in the workplace.
 It also involved some research into the best practices of other companies in this area and some academic research to support some of my claims.

-‘I am gaining many skills during this process, including better research skills, learning more about professional communication and report writing.
-It is an amazing opportunity and an experience that will be very valuable for my future endeavours in HR.
-I have also learnt a lot about myself during this process, about what I am capable of, becoming more confident in myself, and I am very excited about the possibility of a career in HRM when I leave UC.’
+‘I gained many skills during this process, including better research skills, learning more about professional communication, and report writing.
+It is an amazing opportunity and was very valuable for my future work in HR.
+I also learnt a lot about myself during this process, about what I am capable of, becoming more confident in myself.’

-Sophia also attributes the support she received from the HR lecturers to being able to go on an exchange to Spain, at the University of Navarra.
+Sophia also attributes the support she received from UC to being able to go on an exchange to Spain, at the University of Navarra.

 ‘It was one of the most incredible experiences of my life.
 I gained so many valuable skills while studying in Spain and traveling around Europe.
 I have no hesitation in recommending an overseas exchange to anyone, as it was such an amazing opportunity for myself.
 Although there were challenging times, it was definitely worth every minute for the experiences I got out of it.’

 ‘I met a great group of friends and flatted with them the following year.
-It was a perfect first step from moving out of home because I was surrounded by good people and a supportive hall environment.’
+It was a perfect first step from moving out of home because I was surrounded by good people and a supportive hall environment,' she says.

 ‘I love the outdoors and staying active while studying.
-I often go skiing during the winter and make the most of the group fitness classes that are offered at the gym (Zumba, yoga, spin etc).
+I often go skiing during the winter and made the most of the group fitness classes at the gym (Zumba, yoga, spin).

-‘I have also recently become part of the mentoring programme at UC, as I enjoy supporting other people and this is a great experience to give something back to the university.’
+‘I also became part of the mentoring programme at UC, as I enjoy supporting other people and this was a great experience to give something back to the University.’